aminix37/OLWeather/README.md

-# OLWeather
+# OLWeather (Open Lua Weather)
-An open Lua Weather app.
+An open Lua app that shows the weather.
+**IT  MIGHT  NOT  WORK  BECAUSE  OF  THE  API, ITS  RECOMMENDED  YOU  USE  YOUR  OWN**